-When moving to a different country, you probably want to embrace and learn more about the new culture.
+You probably want to embrace and learn more about the new culture when moving to a different country.
 It can really help you get acclimated.
 This section provides some basic but useful information about Dutch culture to help you on your way.

 1. In the Netherlands, it is considered quite normal for Dutch people to greet each other with three kisses on the cheek.
 It’s just a friendly way of saying hello to friends or family.
 However, when meeting a person for the first time or someone you are not really close to, it is common to shake hands.

 2. The Dutch are pretty well organised.
 Almost every ‘appointment’, including having dinner with friends or events, will be noted in a diary.
 Furthermore, most Dutch people are never late.
 So, make sure you arrive on time.

 3. When thinking about the Netherlands, you probably think about bicycles.
 The Netherlands has more bikes than people!
 So, why not buy a bicycle and live like a local?
 It’s a cheap and fun way to get about and a bike is always easy to park.

 4. You have probably heard: Dutch people can be quite straightforward.
 If a Dutchie doesn’t like something, they will tell you.
 To many expats, this give-it-to you-straight mentality can come across as inconsiderate, perhaps even rude.
 But people are just trying to be transparent and clear.
 In fact, directness and transparency are much valued in the Netherlands.